ethan-newton/raspberry-pi-room-monitor/README.md

 # Raspberry Pi Room Monitor
-Temperature and humidity monitor for Raspberry Pi using a DHT22 sensor.
+A lightweight temperature and humidity monitoring system for Raspberry Pi using a DHT22 sensor.\
-Includes a web dashboard, automatic data logging, and optional email alerts.
+Includes a real-time web dashboard, automatic data logging, and email alerts.

 ## Features
-- **Real-time** temperature and humidity monitoring
+- **Real-time** monitoring of temperature and humidity
-- **Web dashboard** accessible from any device on your home network
+- **Web dashboard** accessible from any device on your network
 - **Data logging** with hourly temperature and humidity history
 - **Email alerts** when thresholds are exceeded
 - **Automatic startup** on boot (runs in the background)
-- **Easy installation** with one-command setup
+- **Easy installation** with a single-command setup

 ## Getting Started
 To get started, you will need the following:

 ### Prerequisites
 - Raspberry Pi
-- MicroSD Card (minimum 8 GB)
+- MicroSD Card (8 GB or larger)
-- DHT22 module
+- DHT22 sensor module
-- Computer with an SD card reader (to flash Raspberry Pi OS)
+- Computer with SD card reader (to flash Raspberry Pi OS)
-- Wi-Fi internet connection
+- Wi-Fi or Ethernet internet connection
+- USB power supply cable (micro USB or USB-C, depending on the board model)\
+**Minimum** recommended: 5.1V / 2.5A

 ### Optional
 - Raspberry Pi case
+- Mounting hardware
+- USB keyboard + HDMI cable (for non-SSH setup)

 ## Compatibility
 The compatibility depends on board model, operating system, and Python version.